martincostello/blog/source/2014-03-04-ensuring-your-asp-net-website-is-secure.md

 In the above example, this instructs the browser to use strict transport security for a year, though this is specified for each request so essentially regenerates itself.

+*Updated 17/06/2015*

+If you can't run custom .NET code (e.g. a static site or a PHP site), you can use a URL Rewrite rule as suggested [here](http://www.hanselman.com/blog/HowToEnableHTTPStrictTransportSecurityHSTSInIIS7.aspx) by Scott Hanselman.

 ## Use HTTP-Only and SSL-Only Cookies

 To protect your sites users' cookies from being accessed by scripts in other domains and protect against them being read from min-in-the-middle attackers, ensure the following settings is enabled in Web.config: